yuanz25/healthcare-data-analysis/README.md

 (b) Detect **inconsistent or strange data**.
- Standardized text formatting (For Name: removed extra spaces using TRIM, converted to “Capitalize Each Word”).
+- Standardized text formatting (For Name: removed extra spaces using TRIM, converted to “Capitalize Each Word”).
 - Examine summary statistics for all variables and identify if any missing values (fill in with appropriate data or remove irrelevant column).

 (c) Remove duplicates
 I did not perform this step as same patient name can appear due to multiple admissions.
-Using unique identifiers such as **Admission ID** /**Visit ID would be better** instead of just "Patient Name.".
+Having unique identifiers such as **Admission ID** /**Visit ID would be better** instead of just "Patient Name.".

-**📌 Identifying Key Columns**

-Relevant Columns for Analysis
-- **Admission Type** – Distinguishes emergency vs. routine cases.
-- **Medical Condition** – Determines which illnesses drive higher costs.
-- **Test Results** – Identifies patterns in medical diagnosis.
-- **Age** – Examines cost variations by age group.
-- **Insurance Provider** – Compares billing differences across insurers.

 **📌 More Analytical Questions to explore on**